maxxwave/DWPC/README.md

 # DWPC
-This code is dedicated to simulate a 1D domain-wall propagation into a nano-strip with two notches or anti-notches This code is developed by Razvan Ababei in collaboration with Tom Hayward.
+This code is dedicated to simulate a 1D domain-wall propagation into a nano-strip with two notches or anti-notches wich give power law pinning energy.
+The domain wall is driven by an oscillating magnetic field between the notches.
+This code is developed by Razvan Ababei in collaboration with Tom Hayward.

 # Installing DWPC